vespCV/gv2-esp32/README.md

 1. The Grove Vision AI V2 will restart after you press the reset button (y does not work)
 2. You can verify the firmware is working by:
+    - Using the [Himax AI web toolkit](https://github.com/HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/releases/download/v1.1/Himax_AI_web_toolkit.zip) select Grove Vsion AI(V2), press `connect` select the port and put some test image in front of the camera to check the detection.
    - Connecting to the module via serial monitor at 921600 baud
    - You should see a startup message: "*** CUSTOM FIRMWARE WITH UART1 SUPPORT ***"
    - The module should start detecting objects and sending results via UART1